-6.1.2 De-emphasis
+6.1.2.
+De-emphasis

-The DEMP register (Configuration Register E - 04h, Bit D2) is used to control the DDX-8228 deemphasis feature.
+The DEMP register (Configuration Register E - 04h, Bit D2) is used to control the DDX-8000 de-emphasis feature.
 Setting this bit will place de-emphasis on all channels.
-When this is used it takes the place of biguad1 on each channel and any coefficients specified for biguad1 will be ignored.
+When this is used it takes the place of biquad1 on each channel and any coefficients specified for biquad1 will be ignored.
 By default, de-emphasis is not active.
 DSPB(DSP Bypass) register must be set to 0 for de-emphasis to function.

-6.1.3 Pre-Scale
+6.1.3.
+Pre-Scale